twrecked/hass-aarlo/README.md

 ## Configuration

 ### Moving From Arlo
-For the simplest use replace all instances of the `arlo` with `aarlo` in your home-assistant configuration files.
+Start by replacing all instances of `arlo` with `aarlo` in your Home Assistant configuration files.

 To support motion and audio capture add `aarlo` as a platform to the `binary_sensor` list.
+To support viewing library recordings look at [Aarlo Lovelace Card](https://github.com/twrecked/lovelace-hass-aarlo).

+### Creating a Login
+Aarlo needs a dedicated Aarlo login.
+If you try to reuse an existing login - for example, the login from the Arlo app on your phone - the app and this component will constantly fight to login.

+When you have created the Aarlo login, share the devices you want to share and give the Aarlo user admin access.

 ### Main Configuration
 The following configuration is the minimim needed.